parodos-dev/parodos/workflow-examples/README.md

 	}
 ```
 The property `rollbackWorkflow` in `@Infrastructure` can be removed in order to remove the rollback workflow.
 By default, there will be no rollback for any workflows.

-### TIBCO workflow

-'TibcoWorkFlowConfiguration.java' is the workflow code.
-You'll find details inside the file.
-Use the script 'run_tibco.sh' to execute the workflow.

 #### A Note On Defining WorkflowTasks for Usage In A Workflow